dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 Custom event tracking is used to track events that are not natively supported by SnowPlow.
 (Like ad impressions, page views, ecomm transactions.)

-As well as setting `e=se`, there are five custom event specific parameters that can be set:
+As well as setting `e=ue`, there are five custom event specific parameters that can be set:

 | **Parameter** | **Maps to**      | **Type** |**Description**                                     | **Implemented?** | **Example values**|
 |:--------------|:-----------------|:---------|:---------------------------------------------------|:-----------------|:------------------|